ashishbhungani97/metamask-extension/development/README.md

 # Development

-Several files which are needed for developing on MetaMask.
+Several files which are needed for developing on BlockStar.

 Usually each file or directory contains information about its scope / usage.